+This milestone is complete.
 Replicated water microcosms using collected flow-back tank water and treatment pond water samples have been established.
 The microcosm experiments will be harvested in November/December on completion of the 8 week incubation period.
 All microcosm experiments were established under oxic conditions as the microbial community profiles (Task 6) indicated no discernible difference between water samples collected from the top and bottom of flow-back tanks.
 The concentration of target compounds used to spike microcosms was determined based on the maximum concentrations observed in the flow-back ponds (Task 4).
-This task will be complete late Dec/early Jan.